 But first, consider the term “boondocking.”
 The difference between boondocking and dry-camping is where you do it.
 You are dry-camping in a Walmart parking lot, at a state park campground, or any other location or event where there are no hook-ups.
-You are boondocking when you are dry-camping out in the boonies, away from civilization, services, trash cans, a water supply, walk-to restaurants, and probably cell phone service.
+You are boondocking when you are dry-camping out in the boonies, away from civilization, services, trash cans, a water supply, walk-to restaurants, and maybe cell phone service.

-So logically to practice boondocking — to get your feet wet — try dry-camping first in a location where if you have questions or problems, help is close by.
+So logically, to practice boondocking — to get your feet wet — try dry-camping first in a location where if you have questions or problems, help is close by.
 As you gain confidence, move farther and farther away from services and help, into more remote, pristine, solitary and wonderfully isolated private campsites (called dispersed camping by the BLM and Forest Service) you can give your own name to, with no neighbors except for the nighttime coyote serenade and a sky full of the undiminished Milky Way stars.

 These are some logical and progressive steps, from just feeling comfortable overnight without hook-ups, to boondocking in the wilds:

-- Walmart, Crackle Barrel, K-Mart, parking lots.
+- Walmart, Cracker Barrel, K-Mart parking lots.